MINISTRY OF PETROLEUM & NATURAL GAS

 Exception:

-If someone does not have a licence, they can still import petroleum
+- If someone does not have a licence, they can still import petroleum products, but only if they have already made proper arrangements to receive and store the imported petroleum at licensed premises.

 15. Petroleum Exempted: